deprimus/Tale/SETUP.md

 The setup is split into 2 parts: required and optional.
 The former describes how to set up the Tale core, while the latter describes how to set up optional modules.

+If you encounter issues during the setup (e.g. a canvas doesn't show up), make sure to read the [Troubleshooting](#troubleshooting) section.

 ## Glossary

 Here are a collection of words that you will encounter in the context of Tale.